swiftlang/swift-evolution/proposals/0413-typed-throws.md

 ## Revision history

+* Revision 5 (first review):
+  * Add `do throws(MyError)` { ... } syntax to allow explicit specification of the thrown error type within the body of a `do..catch` block, suppressing type inference of the thrown error type.
+Thank you to Becca Royal-Gordon for the idea!
 * Revision 4:
   * Update the introduction, motivation, and "when to use typed throws" to be more direct.
   * Re-incorporate the replacement of `rethrows` functions in the standard library with generic typed throws into the actual proposal.
 It's so mechanical and straightforward that it doesn't need a separate proposal.